ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-IntroOmicsDataAnalysis.md

 ## Pipelining & The Benefits of Scripting

-The primary goal of any bioinformatics analysis workflow is to give meaning to large and complex biological data sets.
+The primary goal of any bioinformatics analysis workflow is to give meaning to complex biological data sets.
 This often requires the development of code that is generalized and can be automated to run on multiple similar data sets, which may have small differences in their structure or content.

 ![What is Shell Scripting?](../fig/what_is_shell_scripting.jpeg){: width="500" }
 *[Image source][scriptingBenefits]*